 For babes in Christ who have not developed much of an awareness of the Word of God, this is not so much of an issue at first.
 The new believer reads the stories in the Bible, hears the basic principles of the faith explained in church, becomes familiar with the epistles of Paul and of Peter and of John, and begins to understand basic doctrine in whatever version of the Bible to which they happen to be introduced.

-Any earnest, observant believer that has fallen in love with the Word of God will stop dead in their tracks.
+Any earnest, observant believer who has fallen in love with the Word of God will certainly be alarmed at this.
 “A poor translation?
 You mean, I should not trust this version of the Bible?
 It has … bad translations in it?! it has mistakes in it?
 How do you know that it has mistakes in it?
 Where is the true Bible that tells you the right thing?
 The one that has only good translations in it?
 I never considered such a thing!
 I thought all Bibles were given by God and that they all said the same thing!”

-To subdue the inevitable consternation that most surely follows when this revelation is not couched properly, the student will also be told reassuringly that no major doctrines have been affected by this corruption of their Bible.
+To subdue the inevitable consternation that most surely follows when this revelation is not couched properly, the student will also be confidently reassured that no major doctrines have been affected by this corruption of their Bible.

 If the new believer happens to ask how this fact is known precisely, how we know for certain that no major doctrines have been affected by the corruptions, the believer will be told that that all of the Bibles basically say the same thing.

 If the new convert asks what he should do when Bibles disagree, he could be told any number of things.
-Most likely he will be told, “the majority wins,” or “look at several versions and go with the most common meaning, but if you really feel strongly about one of the translations, then go with that one.”
+Most likely he will be told, “the majority wins, but if you really feel strongly about one of the translations, then go with that one.”

 If the new believer presses the issue and suggests that all of the Bibles might then be wrong about something, the reply is, “Well, God would just not allow something like that.”
 Pressing further, that if God allowed some small problems in every Bible, why He would bother preventing big ones, or why He would not allow all of the Bibles to be wrong about something fundamental, the query does not get a much better response.